omar123487/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 2-2-path - create a script that Add /action to the PATH. /action should be the last directory the shell looks into when looking for a program.

+3-3-paths - Create a script that counts the number of directories in the PATH.